sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

    describes the function or method's effect as a command ("Do this", "Return that"), not as a description like "Returns the pathname ...".

+-  A **longer description**.

+   This is optional if the one-sentence description does not need more explanations.
+(Like "Return the number of vertices.")

+   Start with assumptions of the object, if there are any. ("The poset is expected to be ranked.", if the function raises an exception when called on non-ranked poset.)

+   Define your terms ("The lexicographic product of G and H is the graph with vertex set ...") and mention possible aliases ("The tensor product is also known as the categorical product and...").

 -  An **INPUT** and an **OUTPUT** block describing the input/output of the function.
 This is not optional.